raihanuddin561/royalfood/FINAL_VERCEL_CONFIG.md

 ## ⚠️ Security Recommendations

 1. **Generate NEXTAUTH_SECRET**: Don't use example values
-2. **Keep .env.production in Git**: It's OK since these are your actual production values
+2. **Do NOT commit `.env.production` to Git.** Keep production secrets in your hosting provider's environment settings or a secrets manager.
 3. **Database Credentials**: These are secure Neon-generated credentials

 ## ✅ Ready to Deploy